AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/audio_effect_mixing_android.md

 ### Implement playing audio effects

-The callflow for the audio effect APIs are as follows:
+The callflow for the Audio Effect APIs is as follows:

 ![](images/audio_effect.png)